Pinal County Employers

 - Use of company vehicles for carpooling.

-- Provision for preferential parking for carpool or vanpool users which may include close-in parking or covered parking facilities.
+- Provision for preferential parking for carpool or vanpool users which may include close-in parking, designated parking spot, or covered parking facilities.

 - Cooperation with other transportation providers to provide additional regular or express service buses to the work site.